charbileigh/charbileigh/README.md

 ```
 🌸🌸
-I am a firm believer in the importance of constant learning and growth.
+I firmly believe in the importance of continual learning and growth.
-I am always looking for new challenges and opportunities to expand my technical knowledge and skills.
+I am always seeking new challenges and opportunities to expand my technical knowledge and skills.
 I hold a Bachelor of Science (Hons) in Mechanical and Mechatronic Engineering,
 and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).
 🌸🌸